 (mouse OR rat) AND trap will return articles about mouse traps and rat traps but the search for mouse OR rat AND trap will return articles about mice together with articles about rat traps.

-In both the simple and the advanced search, you can make a number of selections:
+In the simple as well as the advanced search, a number of selections can be made:

-A. The various search settings mean that the search words are processed in various ways.
+A. Through the various search settings, the search words are processed in various ways.
 The default setting is Find all my search terms (AND) which means that all the search terms must be present in the searched fields for the entry to appear in the results list.

-If you have very specific search terms, you can use Find any of my search terms (OR) to get results on one of the terms.
+If your search terms are very specific, you can use Find any of my search terms (OR) to get results on one of the terms.

-Proximity search means that the search terms must be within five words of one another (NEAR 5).
+Proximity search means that the search terms must appear within five words of one another (NEAR 5).

 SmartText Searching is used when you don’t get any results or if you want to search using a larger amount of text.
-You can copy and paste in up to 5000 characters and search for the entire text.
-Then an algorithm analyses the text and extracts central terms to use them as search words.
-In this case, the search only covers EBSCO databases (e.g. MEDLINE and CINAHL).
+You can copy and paste up to 5000 characters and search for the entire text.
+An algorithm analyses the text and extracts central terms which it uses as search words.
+Only EBSCO databases are covered in the search (e.g. MEDLINE and CINAHL).

 B. Apply related words means that the system maps the search terms with related terms and searches for these as well.

-C. Also search within the full text of the articles is not the default setting in LUBsearch; it means that you search in whole articles in cases where EBSCO has an agreement with the publisher even if LU does not have access to the full text.
-This gives more results as the search terms are not necessarily included in the brief bibliographic entries or in the publisher’s information, but may appear only in the article itself (it is then ranked as less relevant than in cases where the word appears in the title or as a subject word, however – see below in section on relevance calculation).
+C. Also search within the full text of the articles is not the default setting in LUBsearch.
+With this option you search the full text of articles for which EBSCO has an agreement with the publisher, even in cases when LU does not have access to the full text.
+This provides more results as the search terms are not necessarily included in the brief bibliographic entries or in the publisher’s information, but may appear exclusively in the article itself (it is then ranked as less relevant than in cases where the word appears in the title or as a subject word, however – see the section on relevance calculation below).

-D. Accessible at Lund University (full text + LUBcat) means that you only search among material which is accessible in the libraries’ collections, i.e. e-resources which LU pays for, material which is in the LUBcat library catalogue or available through Open Access.
+D. Accessible at Lund University (full text + LUBcat) means that you search only among material which is accessible in the libraries’ collections, i.e. e-resources which LU pays for, material in the LUBcat library catalogue or resources available through Open Access.
 Unselect this option if you want to make more exhaustive searches in the index, i.e. search in the whole of Scopus, MEDLINE, Web of Science, etc.

-H. Author name limits the search to the given author.
+H. Date Published limits the search to material from the period entered.

-J. Reviewed Book Title means that the search is limited to articles which contain the search term or terms in the title.
-Please note that this function does not work in the way its name would indicate!
+I. Reviewed Book Title limits the search to articles which contain the search term or terms in the title.
+Please note that this function does not work in the way its name indicates!

-Phrases are most easily searched for by placing the search terms in quotation marks, e.g. “heart failure”, and this works with Find all my search terms and Find any of my search terms (see above).
-Please note that so called "stop words" (e.g. "in", "of", "the" etc.) are not included in phrases.
-Read more in the help texts in LUBsearch (http://support.ebsco.com/help/index.php?help_id=3836)
+Phrases are preferably searched for by placing the search terms in quotation marks, e.g. “heart failure”.
+This works with Find all my search terms and Find any of my search terms (see above).
+Please note that so called "stop words" ("in", "of", "the" etc.) are not included in phrases.
+Read more in the LUBsearch help texts.

-Truncation (e.g. heart* to search for the word stem) and wildcards (e.g. S?rensen for Sörensen or Sørensen, or colo#r for color or colour) can be used – see the help texts in LUBsearch for more information (http://support.ebsco.com/help/index.php?help_id=3838).
+Truncation (e. g. heart* to search for the word stem) and wildcards (e.g. S?rensen for Sörensen or Sørensen, or colo#r for color or colour) can be used – see the LUBsearch help texts for more information.